top of page

 In my role, I am responsible for overseeing and supporting my deputies in running and implementing the programme at Seevic and Palmer's.
 As I have a dynamic disability, I spend a lot of my time outside college, so mainly focus on organising things with Erdem and Sebastian and managing this website and the social media side of things from home, but do work and help out in person whenever I'm well enough to do so.

 Hello.
 My name is Erdem.
-I'm the deputy lead junior ambassador for Palmer's Campus.
-I'm British with Turkish heritage.
-I study politics, history and criminology and wish to work in a governmental job to later pursue a parliamentary career.
+I am proud to serve as your deputy lead junior ambassador for Palmer's Campus.
+I'm British with Turkish heritage and study the subjects of politics, history and criminology and wish to work in a governmental job to later pursue a parliamentary career.

 My main reason to join EPAS is progress and educating the youth about Europe and the European Union we used to be in.
-My job responsibility is to assist the other junior ambassadors in organising events such as bringing politicians and other external speakers into the Palmer's Campus.
+My job responsibility is to assist Jayden and other junior ambassadors in organising events such as bringing politicians and other external speakers into the Palmer's Campus.

 Hi, I'm Sebastian and the deputy lead junior ambassador for Seevic Campus.
 I'm 17 years old and am of British, Guyanese and German heritage and I live in Southend.
 I study politics, geography and economics at Seevic and want to go into environmental/urban geography.